2023-2024 Learning Collaboratives

 The Increase Access to Care (IAC) for Ag Workers Network and associated training opportunities were launched in collaboration with the Ag Worker Access Campaign in 2015, to assist health center staff in accurately identifying and reporting their Ag workers patients in UDS.
 Since then, the IAC Network has grown to become a national learning collaborative (LC), known as the IAC Core Learning Collaborative. |

-This year’s learning collaborative will focus on the bread and butter of the IAC Program, Ag Worker Identification for UDS Reporting and Migrant Health Action Planning.
+This year’s learning collaborative will focus on Ag Worker Identification for UDS Reporting, strategic partnerships for increasing access to care, and Migrant Health Action Planning.
 The learning sessions will offer guest speakers, tools, and resources to help your health center better identify, reach, and serve your Ag worker communities.

 Benefits of joining this learning collaborative include: